-Before turning to the individual counts, the Court notes that the Proposed Complaint contains no attached documents supporting these allegations.
-The Court also notes that the Proposed Complaint is predicated on essentially the same argument that Haifa used in the Third Motion to Vacate, i.e. that Haifa, as executrix for the estate of Soad Wattar, was entitled to the Soad Wattar Trust assets and that she was damaged when the assets were not turned over to her.
+refers to an Exhibit E, an Exhibit A, an Exhibit G and an Exhibit C. However, the filing at Dkt.
+253 has no exhibits.
+The Court also notes that the Proposed Complaint is predicated on essentially the same argument that Haifa used in the Third Motion to Vacate, i.e., that Haifa, as executrix for the estate of Soad Wattar, was entitled to the Soad Wattar Trust assets and that she was damaged when the assets were not turned over to her.
 See Bankr.
 09-05868, Dkt.
 194. However, as discussed earlier, due to the discrepancy between the various Soad Wattar Wills, it is still unclear who has standing to pursue claims on behalf of Soad Wattar's estate.
 Is it Haifa?
 Ragda?
 The Debtor?
-The Court does not know because the Proposed Plaintiffs have not provided anything that answers these questions.39
+The Court does not know because the Proposed Plaintiffs have not provided anything that answers these questions.

-Furthermore, even if the Court were to accept, arguendo, that April 28 Will, making Haifa executrix and granting all the Soad Wattar Trust property to the estate of Soad Wattar, then it still would not justify granting the Proposed Plaintiffs' request to sue the Proposed Defendants.
+Furthermore, even if the Court were to accept, arguendo, the April 28 Will, making Haifa executrix and granting all the Soad Wattar Trust property to the estate of Soad Wattar, it would not justify granting the Proposed Plaintiffs' request to sue the Proposed Defendants.
 The Court learned of the April 28 Will when it was attached to the Haifa's reply supporting her motion to vacate the August 5, 2010 Order filed on November 16, 2015.
 Bankr.
 09-05868, Dkt.
-228. By all indications, the Proposed Defendants may not have learned of this
+228. By all indications, the Proposed Defendants may not have learned of this Will until then as well.
+They may have been operating under the belief that the April 26 Will, naming the Debtor as executor and giving all of Soad Wattar's assets to the Trust, was valid.
+If so, the Proposed Defendants' actions complied with the April 26 Will.
+The Proposed Plaintiffs cannot now complain that the Proposed Defendants did something wrong when the Proposed Defendants were working off of what was provided to them in 2010.
+If anything, the Proposed Plaintiffs should have qualms with the Debtor if he provided the wrong Will in discovery.
+Moreover, this